Holographic Brownian dynamics of a heavy particle in a boosted thermal plasma background: Diffusion coefficient and butterfly velocity

 In this section, we again compute the butterfly velocity, this time by perturbing a region that is perpendicular to the direction of the boost.
 In this case we have applied the operator $\hat{V}$ along the $x$.
 Therefore, to compute the butterfly velocity in this scenario we have to substitute the metric components in the general expression $v_{B}$ given in eq.\eqref{VB}.
 This results in

-On the other hand the expression of the Lyapunov exponent is given by eq.\eqref{Ly}.
-Now, by making use of the results for transverse diffusion coefficient (given in eq.\eqref{Dper}), butterfly velocity and the Lyapunov exponent, we once again express the relevant diffusion coefficient in the following way
+On the other hand the expression of the Lyapunov exponent is given by eq.\eqref{Ly}. \\ Now following the similar procedure as explained in the earlier section we can express the result of diffusion coefficient perpendicular to the direction of boost in following form

 where the expression for the proportionality constant $C^{\mathrm{per}}$ reads